 SouthMed Prep Scholars Program (SMPS)

-The SouthMed Prep Scholars Program (SMPS) is designed to enhance medical school access and success through two eight-week summer sessions that focus on research, MCAT preparation, the interview process, and continuous relationship building between prospective medical students and the USA College of Medicine.
+The SouthMed Prep Scholars Program (SMPS) is a pre-medical pathway program for scholarly, high-achieving underrepresented in medicine students that is designed to enhance medical school access and success through two eight-week summer sessions that focus on research, MCAT preparation, professional development and the medical school application process.

-- Residents of Alabama or the surrounding service area counties of Mississippi (George, Greene, Harrison, Jackson, Perry and Stone counties) or Florida (Escambia and Santa Rosa counties).
+- Be a U.S. Citizen and a resident of Alabama or the surrounding service area counties of Mississippi (George, Greene, Harrison, Jackson, Perry and Stone counties) or Florida (Escambia and Santa Rosa counties)

-Students who successfully complete the program will be offered a position in the University of South Alabama College of Medicine first-year class following completion of their undergraduate degree and prerequisites as described in the matriculation requirements.
+Students who successfully complete the program will be offered a position in the Whiddon College of Medicine first-year class following completion of their undergraduate degree and prerequisites as described in the matriculation requirements below.

 Prospective medical students must meet with their pre-health advisor at their named institution every semester (or as frequently as possible) as well as complete all prerequisite courses required for acceptance into medical school.
 Students must complete the two eight-week summer session (SouthMed Prep Scholars Program) that focuses on pre-medical professional development and MCAT preparation as well as maintain an overall GPA of 3.5 or higher and a BCPM (biology, chemistry, physics, and math) GPA or 3.4 or higher.
 Students must also remain free from disciplinary issues and remain in good academic standing.

 Students who complete or adhere to the matriculation requirements above and receive a Medical College Admissions Test (MCAT) of 499 or higher will be granted conditional acceptance into the USA Frederick Whiddon College of Medicine.

 Applications will open in Fall 2023.